 - Critically appraise the literature on topics relevant to Emergency Medicine

-- Complete a literature review for presentation
+- Complete a literature review

 - Participate in a study design, data collection, data analysis and presentation